mushfiqur-anik/Naive-Bayes-Classifier/README.md

 # HackerNews
-This repository contains the files for HackerNews project done for the Artificial intelligence course comp-472
+This repository contains the files for HackerNews project done for the Artificial intelligence course comp-472 offered by Concordia University(Montreal, Canada)

+## Description